Famous Food In Taiping

 Red Wine Braised Lamb Shank At MJ’s Cuisine, Taiping – Photo credits to mjsctpg (Instagram)

-They have an extensive menu from appetizers, soups, salads, and mains, and the varied fusion cuisine means it’s a great catch-all if you can’t decide what to eat!
+The extensive menu includes appetizers, soups, salads, and mains, and the varied fusion cuisine means it’s a great catch-all if you can’t decide what to eat!

 Smoked Duck Aglio Olio At MJ’s Cuisine